Nation’s most populous county mandates extra $5 in pandemic ‘hero pay’ for some grocery workers

 Labor experts say the move by the nation’s most populous county to pass this measure is notable in the face of opposition from the industry.

-In Southern California, Long Beach Mayor Robert Garcia signed a temporary $4-an-hour pay increase into law in late January, a move that prompted grocery giant Kroger to shutter two stores there, saying it was “a direct result of the City of Long Beach’s attempt to pick winners and losers.”
+In Southern California, Long Beach Mayor Robert Garcia (D) signed a temporary $4-an-hour pay increase into law in late January, a move that prompted grocery giant Kroger to shutter two stores there, saying it was “a direct result of the City of Long Beach’s attempt to pick winners and losers.”
 The company, which owns more than a dozen grocery chains, announced earlier this month it would close two additional stores in Seattle after the city passed a $4-an-hour hazard pay mandate for grocery workers.

+On Wednesday, Kroger said in a statement that “The recent decision by the LA County Board of Supervisors is deeply disappointing and it ignores the realities of operating a financially sustainable business,” adding that “prioritizing vaccinations — not arbitrary mandates for extra pay — is what will keep the frontline workers protected.”

-Molly Kinder, a fellow at the Brookings Institution who studies front-line workers, called LA county’s move “one of the biggest endorsements of this concept of hazard pay mandates," especially after industry groups signaled more closures could come.
+Molly Kinder, a fellow at the Brookings Institution who studies front-line workers, called Los Angeles County’s move “one of the biggest endorsements of this concept of hazard pay mandates,” especially after industry groups signaled more closures could come.

 “I do find it striking that there’s still so much support to move forward,” she said.
 “It’s a reflection of the ongoing public sympathy toward the inequitable burdens of this pandemic and the idea that this is the time to stand with workers even in the face of potential opposition.”